baptistebriel/biggie/README.md

 ## Directory

 - `/assets/` contains all LESS files and JavaScript files
-- `/assets/js/sections/` the subfolder used by bigwheel for all pages, defined by routes
+- `/assets/js/sections/` the subfolder used by bigwheel for all sections, defined by routes
 - `/build/` where gulp copy the minified version of /assets/ for both CSS and JavaScript
 - `/data/` used for storing data JSON files
 - `/gulp/ (and gulpfile.js)` for gulp tasks